21

 Excavations for the future foundations of a wall become an instant temporary canal containing rebar weirs.
 A plastic fence becomes an undulating red ribbon, tied to hold a stand of trees.
 The earnest attempts to “weather-proof” an area under construction are easily whipped into the Flying Dutchman’s sail, reflecting that perfect light – The Light – that is only momentarily available to the photographer and stops you in midstride.
 The experience of the aftermath is exhilarating, rewarding, devastating, frightening, frustrating and ultimately connecting.
 Anything is possible and the air is cleared.’

-The back cover is a 2007 installation project by little wonder (Gyungju Chyon and John Stanislav Sadar) who writes about it in this issue:
+The back (left) cover is a 2007 installation project by little wonder (Gyungju Chyon and John Stanislav Sadar) who writes about it in this issue:

 ‘little wonder’s recent installation projects have been motivated by the recognition of small moments of our everyday environment that may hitherto for have been taken for granted, and amplifying them.
 The baking cup and optical fibre installations, “a light pour” and “some kind of wonderful,” for the 2007 Melbourne Design Festival and Design, Philadelphia 2007, were inspired by drought and the ancient relationship between light and water.
 The works marry sophisticated technology, whether optical fibre or water-jet cutting, with mundane, inconspicuous, everyday items, whether baking cups or roller-blinds, in amplifying and elevating everyday phenomena, whether rain or the relationship between water and air as made manifest in changing qualities of light.
 The works are also distinctly urban in nature, bringing these phenomena into the realm of the designed world.’